-To apply for operational membership a potential member must:
+To apply for operational membership, a potential member must:

-- obtain one (1) APCERT Operational Member sponsor, who will be required to submit a Sponsor Report; - 2. complete an Operational Membership Application Form and submit it to the APCERT Secretariat;

-- 3. agree to a site visit by an Operational Member; and - 4. be approved by unanimous APCERT SC decision.
+- i. obtain one (1) APCERT Operational Member sponsor, who will be required to submit a Sponsor Report; - ii. complete an Operational Membership Application Form and submit it to the APCERT Secretariat; - iii. agree to a site visit by an Operational Member; and - iv. be approved by unanimous APCERT SC decision.